 Use a pencil to mark the positions of the bracket holes on the wall.
 Take the unit down and then drill the holes in the relevant places.

 Pro Tip: Your best option is to use a hammer drill to make your holes.
 Hammer drills are designed specifically for harder surfaces like brick, concrete and mortar.
 They work by delivering a succession of blows, as well as rotating.
-You’ll find a handy guide to different drills here.

-6. Fixing The Unit
+6. Fixing the Unit

 7. (Optional) Finishing Touches